margusmuru/Spring-Java21-security/README.md

 ```

 ## refresh-token endpoint
-UserController now has endpoint `/refresh-token`.
-Once user has logged in, it can send a request where body is the same as login response - valid JWT token and valid refresh-token.
+UserController now has an endpoint `/refresh-token`.
+Once user has logged in, it can send a request with refresh-token.
+If token is valid, a new set of tokens is generated.
+If a non-expired JWT token is present in headers, it will be invalidated as well.
-Endpoint validates that the JWT token in the body matches with what is in header, username matches and calls userService to refresh token.
+This endpoint is also added to security config `permitAll()`list as it can and most likely is called without having a valid JWT token.

-UserService validates if refresh-token is valid and belongs to this user.
-If so, a new set of tokens is generated.
-Refresh-token is saved to db and old JWT token is pushed to redis with expiration time so that Redis would delete it itself once it expires.
-Old refresh-token is also deleted from db.
+>[!warning] This also highlights why it is very important to keep refresh-token secure.
+A new set of keys is generated for an user just using a valid refresh-token.
+It cannot be validated if user who sent the request with existing tokens really is the person it claims to be.

 There is a missing logic where expired refresh-tokens are never deleted so there should be a cron job or postgresql cron job that would remove such tokens.